 Psst... we've also awoken two different landmarks at nearby Woolwich Dock and Parklands; namely, a historic graving dock and a scenic paddock.
 When you next visit this maritime precinct, look out for the aqua and off-white "Hello" signs.
 They are also identified on the talking object map below.

-Cockatoo Island features nine different talking landmarks, including a visitor guide.
-Want to speak with them all?
-Check out this interactive map to discover where they are…
+Cockatoo Island features 9 different talking objects.
+Use this interactive map to discover where they are!

 The easiest way to get to Cockatoo Island is by Public ferry.
 The F3 and F8 services operate to Cockatoo Island daily, departing from Circular Quay and Barangaroo as well as from wharves along Parramatta River.
 For further information, including timetables, visit the Transport NSW website.
 You can also visit Cockatoo Island by water taxi, private boat or kayak.